 In most states, once you apply for a homestead exemption, you don't have to reapply every year.
 The exemption is automatically applied each year.
 However, if you move, then you need to fill out a new application -- a homestead exemption is non-transferrable.

-For more about the homestead exemption, check out the links on the next page.
+For more about the homestead exemption, check out the links below.

 - Combs, Susan.
 "Residence Homestead Exemption Frequently Asked Questions."
 Window on State Government.
 2014.
 (Oct.
 5, 2014) http://www.window.state.tx.us/taxinfo/proptax/exemptions/residence_faq.html